-- Selections typically involve more than one attribute with logical conjuncts (and, or)

-- Recall we transform to sum-of-product form
+- Selections typically involve more than one attribute with logical conjuncts (and, or) - Recall we transform to sum-of-product form - Can be sorted or clustered by only one attribute - Only a subset of attributes might have indices - What order to process selection terms? - How selective is a selection term?

-- ANDs (products) are selective, they shrink the result set

-- ORs (sums) are applied during scan, they grow the result set

-- Can be sorted or clustered by only one attribute

-- Only a subset of attributes might have indices

-- What order to process selection terms?

-- How selective is a selection term?

-- rname like "Joe%" <1%
+rname like "Joe%" < 1% of Sailors

-- age < 20

-- Rating > 7